BeatTheVirusStartup/Beat-The-Virus-App/README.md

-# beat_the_virus
+# Beat The Virus

-A cross-platform application for Beat The Virus Startup
+A cross-platform application for Beat The Virus Startup.

 ## Getting Started